-Compare the mannish one and the sweet-naive one of the Four Girl Ensemble.
+Compare the mannish one and the sweet-naive one of the Four-Girl Ensemble.

-Compare/contrast Bifauxnen and Lad-ette (the equivalent of this trope, only without said girly girl involved) and Light Feminine and Dark Feminine (the other equivalent, usually without the tomboy).
-Contrast Silk Hiding Steel, Spirited Young Lady, Girly Bruiser and often Badass Princess; all of which are mixture of the two.
-When a third girl is part of the dynamic, a girl that does not fit in either category then is Town Girls (Butch, Femme and Neither)
+Compare/contrast Bifauxnen and Lad-ette (the equivalent of this trope, only without the girly girl involved), Light Feminine and Dark Feminine (the other equivalent, usually without the tomboy), and MasculineFeminine Gay Couple (an equivalent involving a couple).
+Contrast Silk Hiding Steel, Spirited Young Lady, Girly Bruiser, Lady of War, and often Pretty Princess Powerhouse; all of which are a mixture of the two.
+When a third girl is part of the dynamic but does not fit in either category, then she's among the Town Girls (Butch, Femme and Neither).

 Important Note: While this is usually a straightforward trope, examples can still get subjective in regards to whether or not one of the girls is tomboyish enough, the other is girly enough, or whether they're different enough.
 Keep a few points in mind when editing;